salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 This means that when the value provided to `lwc:is` changes the component and all of its children will be destroyed and recreated using the new constructor.
 In addition, when the value provided to `lwc:is` is evaluated, the LWC engine will render depending on the following scenarios:

 - **The constructor is falsy**
-    - When the constructor is undefined the `<lwc:dynamic>` tag along with all of its children are not rendered to the DOM.
+    - When the constructor is undefined the `<lwc:component>` tag along with all of its children are not rendered to the DOM.
 - **The constructor is defined and is not a `LightningElementConstructor`**
     - When the value provided to `lwc:is` is not a `LightningElementConstructor` then an error is thrown indicating the constructor value must be `LightningElementConstructor`.
 - **The constructor is defined and is a `LightningElementConstructor`**
-    - When the constructor is a `LightningElementConstructor`, the component will be rendered in place of `<lwc:dynamic>`.
+    - When the constructor is a `LightningElementConstructor`, the component will be rendered in place of `<lwc:component>`.
 The tag name used for the dynamic component is the value of `lightningElementName` on `LightningElementConstructor`.

 _Note in the case of lazy loading, the component author is responsible for resolving the promise.
 The only value that can be given to `lwc:is` is a `LightningElementConstructor`._

 #### Selecting the dynamic component

-It is important to note that the `<lwc:dynamic>` element itself will not be rendered to the DOM.
+It is important to note that the `<lwc:component>` element itself will not be rendered to the DOM.
 As such, it is not available to be selected using `this.template.querySelector`.
 The actual custom element must be selected once it has been rendered to the DOM.
 The dynamic component can be selected either through the `lightningElementName` property on the constructor or through another attribute assigned to the component.

 Here are some ways component authors can detect when a dynamic component has mounted:
 1. Use `connectedCallback` on the dynamic component to signal when it has mounted.